kintohub/kintohub-docs/docs/accesing-endpoints.md

 1. Open a **Deployment**.

-2. Make sure the deployment is deployed successfully.
+2. Make sure the Deployment is deployed successfully.

 3. Move to the **API Access** section.